Efficient constructions of the Prefer-same and Prefer-opposite de Bruijn sequences: Lexicographic compositions

 As mentioned earlier, Fredricksen and Kessler devised a construction based on lexicographic compositions~\cite{lexcomp}.
 Let $\LC{n}$ denote the de Bruijn sequence of order $n$ that results from this construction.
 The sequences $\same{n}$ and $\LC{n}$ first differ at $n=7$ (as noted below), and for $n\geq 7$ they were conjectured to match for a significant prefix~\cite{fred-nfsr,lexcomp}:

-After discovering the de Bruijn successor for $\same{n}$, we observed that the de Bruijn sequence resulting from the de Bruijn successor $LC(\omega)$ corresponded to $\LC{n}$.
+After discovering the de Bruijn successor for $\same{n}$, we observed that the de Bruijn sequence resulting from the de Bruijn successor $LC(\omega)$ corresponded to $\LC{n}$ for small values of $n$.
 Recall that $alt(n)$ denotes the alternating sequence of 0s and 1s of length $n$ that ends with 0.
 Let $\mathcal{LC}_n$ be the de Bruijn sequence returned by {\sc DB}($LC, 0 alt(n{-}1)$).

 \begin{conjecture} The de Bruijn sequences $\mathcal{LC}_n$ and $\LC{n}$ are the same. \end{conjecture}